CSS Gradient Generator

 02

-Click any colour swatch to open the picker.
+Click any color swatch to open the picker.
 Drag the slider to reposition a stop along the gradient.

 03